cyMichael/cyMichael.github.io/index.md

 ## Research Interest

 My research interests mainly lie on Economics Research combined with Data Science.
-My current research focus is mainly on Mechanism Design, Asset Portfolio and Microeconomic Theory.
+My current research focus is mainly on Mechanism Design, Asset Portfolio.

 > While all of these areas are easy to start with, it is quite complicated to further digest and do research.
 Previous efforts may push us towards ultimate goal.
 > - With the confusing actual problems, how to solve these questions remains unknown.